microsoft/WhatTheHack/README.md

 See our complete guide on ["How To Author A Hack"](/000-HowToHack/WTH-HowToAuthorAHack.md).

-# What The Hack Collection
+# The What The Hack Collection

-Here is the current list of What The Hack hackathons available for use:
+Here is the current list of What The Hack hackathons available in this repository:

 - [Intro To Kubernetes](/001-IntroToKubernetes/)
 - [Intro To Azure AI](/002-IntroToAzureAI/)